Winford Bilingual primary school in Haarlem offers a totally immersive, dual language education in Dutch and English.

 Step 4: Assessment

 The moment your child starts at our school we will start the assessment procedure.
-Our school instructional coaches, together with the classroom teachers, will observe your child in order to assess the educational needs of your child and to make a personal development plan.
+Our school instructional coach together with the classroom teachers, will observe your child in order to assess the educational needs of your child and to make a personal development plan.
 If necessary, a formal plan will be presented to you and discussed with you after the assessment.
 In the case of extra support or testing, we will meet with you and discuss the cost of further evaluations and or support.

 Willani Janse van Rensburg